ssokolow/quicktile/docs/installation.rst

     QuickTile relies on NETWM hints and X11-style window decorations to do its work and Wayland's security model explicitly prevents tools like QuickTile from being written.

+    If you are running MacOS, see the :ref:`quicktile-macos` FAQ entry.

+    If you are running Windows and don't want to download WinSplit Revolution from an archive of discontinued software, there are some links which include Windows offerings in the :ref:`quicktile-windows` FAQ entry.
 Python_ 3.5+
     QuickTile is developed in Python 3.x with Kubuntu Linux 16.04 LTS as its earliest explicitly tested compatibility target.